ghcdr/updatehub-docs/docs/updatehub-cloud.md

 Once the access key is created a dialog will appear to show the security credentials.
 !!! danger "Attention"
-	On the moment that this window is closed the keys will not be showed again and if you lose them you must revoke the Access Key and generate a new one.
+	On the moment that this window is closed the keys will not be showm again and if you lose them you must revoke the Access Key and generate a new one.

 ![](../img/dashboard/accesskey.png)

 ### Organization

-In addition to the *Access Key* created for the user to work individually, the **UpdateHub** grants the possibility of more than one user to have acess to the same *Product*.
+In addition to the *Access Key* created for the user to work individually, the **UpdateHub** grants the possibility of more than one user to have access to the same *Product*.

 #### Creating an Organization